-An advanced seminar in sociological theory intended for students progressing to an honours degree.
-Aims to give prospective honours students a textual knowledge of the foundations of sociological thought, through a fairly concentrated study of 'classical' sociological perspectives in preference to a thinner coverage of a larger range of second order theorists.
+An advanced seminar in sociological theory intended for students progressing to a degree at Honours level.
+Aims to give prospective Honours students a textual knowledge of the foundations of sociological thought, through a fairly concentrated study of 'classical' sociological perspectives in preference to a thinner coverage of a larger range of second order theorists.

-Assessment: On the basis of performance in essays, written assignments, and seminar classes.
+Assessment: Essays, written assignments, and seminar classes.
 In some cases research work may be required.